 Also, it's "Sar-DOH"!
 No Mr., accent on the "do".
 And he's losing on the deal!

 Vain Sorceress: Two of them.
 First "The Tale of the Mystical Mirror" where she turns young girls into dogs to steal their youth and beauty.
-Then "The Tale of Many Faces" where a theatre actress steals the faces of all her own performers and wears them as masks.
+Then "The Tale of Many Faces" where a theater actress steals the faces of all her own performers and wears them as masks.

 Would Hurt a Child: In "The Tale of the Captured Souls", of the 80 victims that Peter has killed using his Vampiric Draining mechanism, there were 34 children!
 And he is bound to add Danny to the list of the children!